PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 13:42:31
+Last updated: 2024-04-02 13:44:34
-Random Quote: He who knows that enough is enough will always have enough. - Laozi
+Random Quote: If you love life, don't waste time, for time is what life is made up of. - Bruce Lee